aather/autobench/README.md

 ## AutoBench Setup

-- **setup.sh" script is provided to setup autobench.
+- **setup.sh** script is provided to configure autobench.
 Script will install required packages.
-It is recommended to install in virtualbox VM.
-Script **setup.sh** will also install sample test reports that can be viewed via web brower by visiting url: http://ipaddress/AMIbench/index.php
+It is recommended to review **setup.sh" script and, if possible, install it in a virtualbox VM, to avoid accidently overwriting system configuration.
+Script **setup.sh** will also install sample test reports that can be viewed via web brower by visiting url: http://ipaddress/AMIbench/index.php after setup is finished.
-- After **setup.sh** is finished.
-You can run benchmarks by executing: /usr/share/phoronix.runtest.
 Make sure to edit autobench environment file **/etc/autobench_environment.sh** if not running on a AWS cloud instance

 ## Autobench Benchark Suite
 You can run all benchmarks by executing **/usr/share/phoronix.runtest** or run individually.
-For example:
+Make sure to edit autobench environment file **/etc/autobench_environment.sh** if not running on a AWS cloud instance.

-**compress-7zip** benchmark is installed and executed in two steps:
+Eexample: You can install and executed **compress-7zip** benchmark by running:
   **$sudo /usr/bin/phoronix-test-suite-cputests install Test pts/compress-7zip-1.6.2**
   **$sudo /usr/bin/phoronix-test-suite-cputests batch-run Test pts/compress-7zip-1.6.2**